hofstadter-io/connector-go/README.md

-# connectors-go
+# connector-go

-Golang implementation of the 'connectors' concept.
+Golang implementation of the 'connector' concept.